 Demand Response Subcommittee (DRS) and DER & Inverter-based Resources Subcommittee (DIRS) Consolidation (10:05 – 10:35)

-Scott Baker and Pete Langbein will review a request to sunset the DIRS and DRS and consolidate the work of the two groups under a new MIC subcommittee, Evolving Distributed Resources Subcommittee (EDRS) with a new charter.
+Scott Baker and Pete Langbein will review a request to sunset the DIRS and DRS and consolidate the work of the two groups under a new MIC subcommittee, Distributed Resources Subcommittee (DISRS) with a new charter.

 The committee will be asked to approve the new charter and approve the sunset of the DIRS and DRS at this meeting.